 Big gatherings remain prohibited this Christmas season due to the Covid pandemic.
 You can still enjoy the holiday season if you follow the health and safety protocols despite certain restrictions.

 If you have a good Internet connection at home, you can organize your first virtual Christmas party and reunion via different platforms online.
 (Some friends on Facebook are doing this already.)

 It will be fun to gather friends and relatives online.
 All you need is a party theme, food and refreshments, outfit, and music to play.
 You can even play different virtual games with your loved ones.

-Since it also the season for gift-giving there are perfect and pandemic safe gift ideas for everyone.
+Since it is also the season for gift-giving, there are perfect and pandemic safe gift ideas for everyone.
 (Please check my previous post about Christmas gift ideas.)

-In all the preparation for the holidays, health experts have advised observing minimum public health standards such as wearing face masks, washing of hands, and observing safe physical distancing even when you are with your family members.
+In all the preparation for the holidays, health experts have advised observing minimum public health standards, such as wear face masks,wash hands, and practice safe physical distancing even when you are with your family members.